imagen2/imagen_databank/README.rst

   Remove identifying data and convert PSC1 to PSC2 in Dawba data, after manual download from the youthinmind_ server.

+``geolocation``
+  Merge and convert geolocation data from PSC1 to PSC2.

+``mri``
+  De-identify some NIfTI files that used to contain the PSC1 code.

 ``onsets``
   Remove identifying data and convert PSC1 to PSC2 in FU3 onsets files.

+``psc``
+  Update FU3 Dawba codes from token tables maitained on the Delosis_ serevr.

 ``psytools``
   Download Psytools data as CSV files from the Delosis_ server.